Updated: July 21, 2021

 We understand the importance and integral role families, loved ones and caregivers have in providing physical, social and emotional support to patients.
-North York General Hospital and Seniors' Health Centre are continuing our gradual approach to safely enhance family/support person and caregiver presence.
+North York General Hospital continues its gradual approach to safely enhance family/support person and caregiver presence.
 Our approach is consistent with Ontario’s Roadmap to Reopen and the gradual approach being taken by other hospitals.

 Family Presence and Visitor Policy - What is New?

-- Visiting hours have been expanded to 10 a.m. to 9 p.m. for most patients admitted to the hospital.
+- Visiting hours remain 10 a.m. to 9 p.m. for most patients admitted to the hospital.

 Updates for Specific Departments: